 Use cotton balls or swabs to clean the area with warm water, or preferably sterile saline solution, until all visible debris is gone.
 To make saline solution at home simply boil some water, add table salt and stir until it’s dissolved before letting it cool to a skin-comfortable temperature.
 Once the wound is clean, pat the area dry with a clean, dry cloth or paper towel.
 Apply a non-stinging antiseptic solution.

 Apply an antibacterial ointment or cream to the wound that will reduce the chance of infection and promote healing.
-HomeoPet Healing Cream is 100% natural and promotes and supports healing of wounds, cuts, bites, burns and other surface tissue damage in pets.
+HomeoPet Healing Cream is a natural pet medicine that promotes and supports healing of wounds, cuts, bites, burns and other surface tissue damage in pets.
 It can also reduce healing time for persistent wounds, whilst supporting the growth of new skin.
 Prevent your pet from licking or wiping the cream off for at least 10 minutes; longer is even better.
 A tip here is to apply the cream when your pet is naturally distracted, such as at feeding time or when going for a walk.
 You can apply a light, loose bandage over the area to prevent licking, but it will need to be monitored and changed frequently

 Ongoing Management of Wounds in Pets